 ONLY SERIOUS HOMES PLEASE

-Thank you for offering your home to one of our dogs, all the dogs are rescued from dog meat trade in Korea, true survivors.
-All the dogs we post on this site are available for adoption, they are veterinary cleared and adoptable, ready to fly.
-Most dogs are healthy, spayed/neutered and received the required vaccinations by our vet Dr.Han on US and Canada quarantine standards.
+Thank you for offering your home to one of our dogs.
+All of our dogs are rescued from the dog meat trade (and other cruelty cases) in South Korea and are true survivors.
+The dogs available for adoption have been cleared and ready to fly.
+Our dogs are treated for health conditions and based on age they may be spayed/neutered.
+Dogs must be six months or older to enter the US or Canada.
+Additionally, all of our dogs have received the required vaccinations such as DHLPP and Rabies by our veterinary team to comply with US and Canada quarantine standards.

 Consider the Following Points Before Reading the FAQ

 Adopting a dog rescued from the dog meat trade, like any companion animal, is a lifetime commitment.
 Before you send in an application, consider carefully if you are able to care for and make one of our dogs a member of your family for their lifetime.
 Please think 100 times before you apply.
 As a small group of animal rights advocates and rescuers, we spend precious time reviewing every application we receive.
 You can ensure our time is well spent by knowing ahead of time if you and your home are ready for one of our dogs.
 If you have any questions about the application process, please send us a message by Facebook Messenger or send an email to email@example.com.

 APPLICATION: After you have read all the information, please fill out the application form, upload photos, then click “Submit”.

 PHOTOS: We need three (3) photos of your home and yard, and three (3) photos of your family members, including any other dogs and animals you have.